mrozbarry/js-enumerize/README.md

 > **Important:**
 > `YourEnumType.caseOf` of any enumeration **must** account for all cases.
 This means each type key you declare, like `just` and `nothing`, must exist as keys in your `.caseOf` call.
+If you want to skip cases, use the `_` fall-through.

 ### Real-life Use Case